 Now, it’s not simply enough that the hardware is there.
 Unless the software has been enabled, it doesn’t do you any good.
 The easiest way to check is by going to Controls and enter the Settings tab.
 In the menu on the left you will find a tab called Driver Assistance.
 If the car has Autopilot enabled, the top settings should be about Autosteer and Auto Lange Change.

-Has full self driving been enabled?
+Does it have the full self driving package?
 (AP2)

 Checking which AP version the car has